adolfont/adolfont.github.io/service.md

 I have created the [Elixir World](http://t.ne/elixir_world) group on Telegram.

 I give talks on Elixir whenever asked (and it fits my schedule).

+I am co-creator and one of the hosts of the [Elixir em Foco podcast](https://anchor.fm/elixiremfoco/) - in Portuguese.